raspberrypilearning/comic-character/en/step_2.md

 --- task ---

 **Click Run**
-+ The Copyright message will be shown at the bottom (footer section) of your webpage.
++ The copyright message will be shown at the bottom (footer section) of your webpage
-+ It will include the year.
++ It will include the year

 --- /task ---